 Moving with Grace and Efficiency

 Workers in rice fields stayed bent over for long periods of time working their crops.
 Again, the majority of them hip-hinged with backs so straight you could eat your dinner off of them!

 I could go on and on.
 I loved observing the way the traditional Balinese people moved and functioned.
 I observed that some of the younger men that I met, mostly drivers that were taking us around the island, didn’t have such beautiful posture.
 They had adapted the “western way” of sitting, standing and moving.
-These were the ones that complained of back or neck pain when I asked them if they’d ever experience it.
-I told them that that they needed to mimic their elders.
+These were the ones who complained of back or neck pain when I asked them if they’d ever experienced it.
+I told them that they needed to mimic their elders.
 There is a lot of wisdom in the way that they move.
 Sometimes you need to look at the old ways to find your primal posture.

-If you, the reader, want to learn more about primal posture and how to move more efficiently, I am offering a Free Workshop on the subject at the St Helens Neighbourhood House Tasmania 5:30pm – 7pm on Thursday October 18th 2018
+If you, the reader, want to learn more about primal posture and how to move more efficiently, I am offering a Free Workshop on the subject at the St Helens Neighbourhood House Tasmania 5:30pm – 7pm on Thursday, October 18th 2018

 Written by: Michelle Mickie Ball Massage therapist and Gokhale Method® Teacher.
-Contact me: 0428 223 271 or for information on all of my workshops go to my teacher’s page.
+Contact me: 0403 339 849 or for information on all of my workshops go to my teacher’s page.

+Moving with Grace and Efficiency